mys1024/m-rpc/README.md

   return a + b;
 }

-// The port can be a MessagePort, a WebSocket, a Worker, a WorkerGlobalScope,
-// or an object containing methods for sending and receiving messages. const { port1, port2 } = new MessageChannel();
+// The port can be a MessagePort, a WebSocket, a Worker, or a WorkerGlobalScope const { port1, port2 } = new MessageChannel();
 const rpc1 = new MRpc(port1);
 const rpc2 = new MRpc(port2);